-The churches and religious buildings of Quito’s Old Town are undoubtedly some of its finest jewels, and far from being of interest only to devout Catholics, showcase the city’s culture, history, and art through the ages.
+The churches of Quito’s Old Town are undoubtedly some of its finest jewels, and far from being of interest only to devout Catholics, showcase the city’s culture, history, and art through the ages.

 Unmissable is San Francisco, the largest religious complex in Latin America that is located on the same square as Casa Gangotena, providing the hotel with some of its stateliest views.
 It was Quito’s first church and most significant to its religious culture.